 Collegiate Recovery Programs offer a number of activities and ways for students to connect.
 Some events and activities may include wellness and health activities, conferences, study groups, retreats, sober social events, workshops, and meetings.
 Often, meetings are planned and led by students, offering valuable leadership opportunities and ways for students to meet like-minded peers.
 Most programs do adhere to some type of 12-step recovery format, but may vary in their approaches depending on the needs and personalities of the students.

-College students who seek to live a healthier lifestyle often face unique challenges when beginning college.
-Entering college and eventually seeking permanent employment after graduation lead to high stress levels.
+College students who want a healthier lifestyle often face unique challenges in college.
+College and goals for permanent employment after graduation lead to high-stress levels.
 These transitions may increase a desire to use unhealthy coping mechanisms.
-Furthermore, many young students are experiencing new freedoms with less supervision and structure.
+Furthermore, many young students are now experiencing new freedoms with less supervision and structure.
 There may be pressure to find friends and to fit in immediately.
-Students often feel a great deal of peer pressure to engage in drinking or substance use activities.
+Students often experience a great deal of peer pressure to engage in drinking or substance use activities.

-The Association of Recovery in Higher Education (ARHE) offers hope.
-Their organization has found that students who are part of active Collegiate Recovery Programs have significantly less danger of relapses than those who do not.
-The ARHE found that, nationwide, only 5% of students who remain active in collegiate recovery efforts will experience relapse.
-In other words, 95% of students who take an active part in leading or participating in a Collegiate Recovery Community go on to maintain their recovery while attending college or university.
+Students who are part of active collegiate recovery programs have significantly less danger of substance use relapse than those who do not.
+Up to 95% of students who take an active part in leading or participating in a Collegiate Recovery Community go on to maintain their recovery while attending college or university.3

-Association of Recovery in Higher Education.
+1 Association of Recovery in Higher Education.
 Recovery Resources.
-Retrieved from: http://collegiaterecovery.org/
+Retrieved July 1, 2017.

-Laudet, Alexandre B. et al. Results from the first nationwide survey of students in collegiate recovery programs.
+2 Laudet, Alexandre B. et al. Results from the first nationwide survey of students in collegiate recovery programs.
 Drug & Alcohol Dependence ,Volume 146, e170.
 2015.
 Retrieved July 1, 2017.

-Laudet, Alexandre B. et al. Characteristics of Students Participating in Collegiate Recovery Programs: A National Survey.
-Journal of Substance Abuse Treatment, Volume 51, 38 – 46
+3 Laudet, Alexandre B. et al. Characteristics of Students Participating in Collegiate Recovery Programs: A National Survey.
+Journal of Substance Abuse Treatment, Volume 51, 38 – 46.
+Retrieved July 1, 2017.